-This personal site is the result of a private initiative by the husband and wife team of Michel Austin and Monir Tayeb.
-We are both academics by profession, based in universities in Scotland, and share a common enthusiasm for Hector Berlioz and his achievements.
+This personal site is the result of a private initiative by the husband and wife team of Michel Austin and Monir Tayeb, both academics by profession, based in universities in Scotland, and sharing a common enthusiasm for Hector Berlioz and his achievements.
 Created in July 1997, and gradually expanded subsequently, the site is entirely devoted to the genius of Berlioz – his music, his writings, his career in France and abroad, and his contribution to musical history.

 The site is entirely independent of any organisation; it is run and maintained by us at our own expense.
 It is non-profit-making, does not receive sponsorship or financial support from any quarter, and does not accept any commercial advertising.